gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 political theorists, each of them regarded himself as a primarily a philosopher.
 And I will argue that they largely agree on the nature of philosophy.

-Neverthless, that basic agreement is followed by a great divergence: for EV, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
-To the contrary, MO sees philosophy as essentially worthless for guiding practical affairs.
+Neverthless, that basic agreement is followed by a great divergence: for Voegelin, philosophy has vital practical value: following Plato, it is a discipline for creating right order in the soul, which is the foundation of political order.
+To the contrary, Oakeshott sees philosophy as essentially worthless for guiding practical affairs.
 This paper will also ask from whence arises this parting of the ways.

 ## Oakeshott and Voegelin as Contemporaries

-Oakeshott and Voegelin were as much contemporaries as any two significant thinkers in the same field are likely to be: they were both born in 1901, both completed their university studies during the 1920s, published their first books in the 1930s, gained public prominence with works published soon after World War II, and continued breaking new ground with works they continued writing until they passed away, Voegelin in 1985, and Oakeshott in 1990.
+Oakeshott and Voegelin were as much contemporaries as any two significant thinkers in the same field are likely to be: they were both born in 1901, both completed their university studies during the 1920s, each of them published a survey book of contemporary European political camps in the late 1930s, gained public prominence with works published soon after World War II, and continued breaking new ground with works they continued writing until they passed away, Voegelin in 1985, and Oakeshott in 1990.

 Each is also often considered a "conservative," a label Voegelin explicitly rejected, and which Oakeshott wore lightly.